Encycling/Java-Banking-Software/README.md

 - This is going to be updated soon.
 - (I'm gonna be re-writing this so that its cleaner and better)
-- (And yes, I'm going to be using)
+- (And yes, I'm going to be using a tutorial)